 The biggest thing I can think of with regards to accessing football stadia is training.
 Training for all staff and management.
-Everyone should have disability equality training on what wheelchair users' requirements are and other spectators with disabilities.
-And this training needs reviewing and renewing regularly.
-I don't think that happens (Independent access consultant, 2017).
+Everyone should have disability equality training on what wheelchair users' requirements are and other spectators with

 It's about the training and knowledge the stewards have, where the blue badge parking is, where the coaches are and important information like that.
 Again the training that stewards have is vitally important (Senior Inclusive Design Manager, 2017).